Kenilworth Castle: 20th and 21st centuries

 The castle remained the property of the Clarendons until 1937, when Lord Clarendon found the maintenance of the castle too expensive and sold Kenilworth to the industrialist Sir John Siddeley, created Baron Kenilworth.
 Siddeley, whose tax accounting in the 1930s had been at least questionable, was keen to improve his public image and gave over the running of the castle, complete with a charitable donation, to the Commissioner of Works.
 In 1958 his son gave the castle itself to the town of Kenilworth and English Heritage has managed the property since 1984 and is open to the public.
 The castle is classed as a Grade I listed building and as a scheduled monument.

 Between 2005 and 2009, English Heritage attempted to restore Kenilworth's garden more closely to its Elizabethan form, using as a basis the description in the Langham letter and details from recent archaeological investigations.
 The reconstruction cost more than £2 million and was criticised by some archaeologists as being a "matter of simulation as much as reconstruction", due to the limited amount of factual information on the nature of the original gardens.
 In 2008 plans were put forward to re-create and flood the original Great Mere around the castle.
 As well as re-creating the look of the castle it was hoped that a new mere would be part of the ongoing flood alleviation plan for the area and that the lake could be used for boating and other waterside recreations.

 Since 2017 an exhibition, 'Speed and Power: John Siddeley, Pioneer of the Motor Age' has been on display.
 BBC One's Antiques Roadshow was filmed at the castle in 2020.

 In June 2024, during a project to improve accessibility at the site for pedestrians and wheelchair users, eight thirteenth-century catapult shots were discovered in the grounds of the Castle.
-They ranged between 1kg and 105kg in weight.
+They ranged between 1 kg and 105 kg in weight.
 The shots have been dated to the 1266 siege, with reference to a similar find unearthed in the 1960s.
-Dr Coutts, Principal Historic Buildings Officer at Archaeology Warwickshire, has also said of the find that "these shots were found pretty much where they would have fallen, [so] we've been able to extrapolate where the siege camps could have been located around the castle."
+Cathy Coutts, Principal Historic Buildings Officer at Archaeology Warwickshire, has also said of the find that "these shots were found pretty much where they would have fallen, [so] we've been able to extrapolate where the siege camps could have been located around the castle."